Skip to main content Skip to footer

 Clare Hall is an equal opportunities employer.

-Research Fellowships are primarily intended to provide opportunities for scholars at an early stage of their academic careers with up to 5 years post-doctoral research in any area of the Arts, Humanities and Social Sciences, to establish and pursue their research in a supportive academic environment.
+Research Fellowships are primarily intended to provide opportunities for scholars at an early stage of their academic careers, usually with up to 5 years post-doctoral research in any area of the Arts, Humanities and Social Sciences, to establish and pursue their research in a supportive academic environment.

-Applications will be examined by experts in the fields concerned and by the Fellowship Committee.
-The final choice, however, will be made by the Governing Body, and the research proposal should therefore be written so as to convey to the non-specialist something of the interest and importance of the topic.
-Candidates will be asked to submit written work for consideration, and the final round of candidates will be called for interview.
+Applications will be examined by the College Fellows in the Arts, Humanities and Social Sciences and external expert readers.
+The final choice, however, will be approved by the Governing Body, and the research proposal should therefore be written so as to convey to the non-specialist something of the interest and importance of the topic.
+Short-listed candidates will be called for interview.

 Fellowship Application Portal

-The closing date for receipt of applications is 19th November 2023 and for references is 26th November 2023.
-Interviews are to be held during the week of the 15th January 2024, with decisions communicated by the end of the month.
+The closing date for receipt of applications is 2nd February 2025 and for references is 9th February 2025.
+Interviews are to be held on 26th and 27th February 2025, with decisions communicated in early March.

 The College will NOT solicit references.
-It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for a response before their deadline of 26th November.
+It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline.
 The referees will be contacted automatically by the on-line Fellowship Application System, CASC once the application is submitted by the candidate.
-The College is unable to pay expenses incurred in attending interviews.

 Enquiriesfellowship@clarehall.cam.ac.uk